BowenGong2000/swe_project/README.md

 ## Requirements

 ### User endpoints:
-- Signup
+- Signup (add a user)
-- Login
+- Login (verify credential)
-- Get a description of a user
+- Get info of a user
 - List all registered users
 - Delete a user
-- Reset user password
+- Edit/Update user info
+- Edit profile photo

 ### Projects endpoints:
 - List all available projects
-- Get a description of a project
+- Get info of a project
 - Create a project
 - Delete a project
 - Approve a project (admin only)
+- Upload and download project files

 ### Application endpoints:
 - List all applications of a user
-- Get a description of a application
+- Get info of a application
-- Accept/reject an appliacations

-### In-project actions:
-- Allow user to view
-- Allow user to manage projects (add, delete)
-- Allow admin to approve a project

-### In-application actions:
-- Allow user to view
-- Allow user to create a application for a specific project
+- Create a application for a specific project
-- Allow user to cancel a applications
+- Send user email notifications
-- Allow user to accept/reject applications of a project
+- Cancel/Delete a application

 resources of code for UI: